Zedonkay/Malloc/README.md

 ## Features and Implementation Details

 My implementation focuses on balancing throughput and memory utilization.
 Key features include:

-*   **Implicit Free List Allocator**: The initial implementation utilizes an implicit free list, where all blocks (allocated or free) are linked implicitly.
-This simple approach provides a baseline for understanding memory allocation.
+*   **Implicit Free List Allocator**: Implemented a baseline allocator using an implicit free list, where all blocks (allocated or free) are linked implicitly.
+Provided foundational understanding of memory layout, block metadata, and linear allocation search.

-*   **Explicit Free List Allocator**: (Potentially describe if implemented a more advanced allocator, e.g., using a doubly linked list for free blocks)
+*   **Explicit Free List Allocator**: *(Optional — not implemented)*

-*   **Segregated Free Lists**: (Potentially describe if implemented, how it improves performance for different block sizes)
-*   **Optimizations**: (Mention any specific optimizations, e.g., boundary tags, coalescing, best-fit/first-fit strategies, minimizing fragmentation)
+*   **Segregated Free Lists**: Implemented segregated free lists to categorize free blocks by size class, drastically improving allocation speed and reducing search time for suitable blocks.

+*   **Optimizations**:
+    *   Integrated **boundary tags** and **bi-directional coalescing** to reduce external fragmentation by merging adjacent free blocks during both allocation and free operations.
+    *   Used **best-fit** and **first-fit within size class** strategies to enhance placement efficiency.
+    *   Minimized fragmentation and improved performance for varied allocation sizes through precise block management and fast-fit strategies.

 *   **Robustness**: The allocator is designed to handle various allocation patterns, including large and small requests, and provides mechanisms for error checking.

 ## Building and Running